310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 I also miss them, and I keep worrying if they’re all eating well enough…

-But there are probably going to be a lot of times when we’ll need to sleep over for work, so I have to get used to things being this way.
+But there are probably going to be a lot of times when we’ll need to sleep over for work, so they have to get used to things being this way.

-I have to……
+I have to, as well……

-Uuu~ But I want to hear my sibling’s voices just one more time…
+Uuu~ But I want to hear my siblings’ voices just one more time…

 Hello?
-It’s your big brother\~ What’s up\~?
-Yeah, I’m doing good\~♪
+It’s your big bro\~ What’s up\~?
+Yep, I’m doing good…♪
 {% endbubble %}

 {% bubble Nazuna %}
-Ahaha, so you really do talk more casually with your family, Hajime-chin.
+Ahaha, this is obvious, but you really do talk more casually with your family, Hajime-chin.
 It feels kinda fresh hearing you talk like that.
 {% endbubble %}

 {% bubble Mitsuru %}